 Water Pollution Control

 The Water Pollution Control Department has been in its current location north of the Country Club Golf Course since 1978 and its’ construction was funded primarily through federal grants.
 The WPC consists of the main North Wastewater Treatment Plant and seven Lift Stations located throughout Indianola.
-The staff includes Superintendent Rick Graves, four full time State Licensed Operators and one apprentice.
+The staff includes Superintendent Rick Graves, three full time State Licensed Operators and two apprentices.
 They are responsible for the daily maintenance of these physical structures and all of the 68 pumps and associated equipment necessary to keep them operational.
 There is an operator on call 24/7 in case of emergencies which need to be addressed, such as equipment failure or sewer backups.

 In addition, WPC maintains the collection system which includes estimated 93 miles of City sewer mains and 2039 manholes located throughout the City.
 Routine maintenance includes cleaning of the mains with the Jet/Vac Truck, inspection with sewer camera equipment and making repairs as needed.
 They also inspect all repairs made to private sewer services to insure that they are compliant with City policies and standards.